Walking poles? Check

 Paws are the ultimate accessory for your walking poles.

 p.s.
-Check out our latest blog on how to choose a Nordic Walking Pole.
+Check out our latest guide on the best Nordic walking poles.

 Most walkers will bring a rucksack for the walk.
 This simply means having a place to store car keys, snacks, waterproofs, water, and other bits and bobs.